 The Sub-Fund may hold cash and instruments for liquidity.
+Other investments include also investments for which ESG data is lacking.

 While these instruments are not expected to detrimentally affect the attainment of the Sub-Fund's environmental and social characteristics, no minimum environmental or social safeguards are applied.